geerlingguy/turing-pi-cluster/README.md

      ```

 Now you can go back to the steps above under 'Usage' to set up applications inside the cluster!

+> Important note: Any files that were downloaded for this repository, like the monitoring repository, still exist in the `pirate` user's home directory.
+For a more complete reset, also delete all those files and directories.
+Or to go thermonuclear, re-flash all the Pi's eMMC or microSD cards.

 ## Author